Read the text carefully. Then find:

 I will quit.
 Soon.
 My body and my mind are demanding that I do, daily.

 I claim to smoke for pleasure, but I realise that slowly, steadily, I am losing control of this close, special friend.
 I hate that.
-I realise it’s not just a ‘habit’, I’m hooked.
+I realise it’s not just a habit, I’m hooked.

 So here I am, attempting to give up again, at Shubentsov’s place.
 I’ve tried all other quitting techniques available.
 Any time the urge to smoke strikes, he said, just call him immediately and he’ll help.
 The funny thing is, I realise that I’m not phoning him to stop me from lighting up.
 I’m phoning him so I can.
 If I call, I’ll have done my part.
 Then I can smoke this cigarette.
 Besides, I know that at 9.30 on Friday night, I’ll get the answering machine.
 I do.
-‘The office is open ten to four.
+‘The office is open 10 to 4.
 Call me back then.
 This machine does not take messages.’

 I put the phone down and I can honestly say I’m relieved.
 You see, it’s not Shubentsov’s fault or anyone else’s fault that I am smoking.
 It’s mine.